Diffusive interactions between photons and electrons, an application to cosmology: Discussion

-that has the same form as the equation published by Nernst.\cite{Nernst633.1937} Equating $H_z$ to $H_0 = 73.5\mbox{\,km/s/Mpc}$ taken from Ref.~\cite{Brout.Riess110.2022}, Eq.~(\ref{alm:eq-redshift-rate}) gives $n_e = 0.29\mbox{\,/m$^3$}$, in agreement\footnote{Of all proposed tired-light mechanisms, only STz and three other models predict the observed electron density in the intergalactic medium, ``NTL,''\cite{Ashmore53.2006} ``Smid’s plasma red-shift,'' and ``Bonn's scattering in the intergalactic medium'' (the latter are both described in Ref.~\cite{Marmet55.2018}).} with the measured value $n_e = 0.22_{-0.13}^{+0.11}\mbox{\,/m$^3$}$ of the electron density in the intergalactic medium.\footnote{Based on 21 localized FRBs and a fit to the low redshift values of the Macquart relation shown in Figs.~1 and 2 of Ref.~\cite{Baptista.al57.2024}.
-The lowest limit of the distributions shown on these Figures is used to obtain the dispersion measure without the contributions from the host galaxies.}
+that has the same form as the equation published by Nernst.\cite{Nernst633.1937} Equating $H_z$ to $H_0 = 73.5\mbox{\,km/s/Mpc}$ taken from Ref.~\cite{Brout.Riess110.2022}, Eq.~(\ref{alm:eq-redshift-rate}) gives $n_e = 0.29\mbox{\,/m$^3$}$, in good agreement\footnote{Of all proposed tired-light mechanisms, only STz and three other models predict the observed electron density in the intergalactic medium, ``NTL,''\cite{Ashmore53.2006} ``Smid's plasma red-shift,'' and ``Bonn's scattering in the intergalactic medium'' (the latter are both described in Ref.~\cite{Marmet55.2018}).} with the measured value $n_e = 0.22_{-0.13}^{+0.11}\mbox{\,/m$^3$}$ of the electron density in the intergalactic medium.\footnote{Based on 21 localized FRBs and a fit to the low redshift values of the Macquart relation shown in Figs.~1 and 2 of Ref.~\cite{Baptista.al57.2024}.
+The lowest limit of the distributions shown on these Figures is used to obtain the dispersion measure without the contributions from host galaxies.}

-From an observational point of view, Eq.~(\ref{alm:eq-hubble-relation}) predicts the linear redshift-distance law found by Hubble\cite{Hubble.Humason43.1931} \emph{for small redshifts}, and predicts a Hubble-Humason law up to large redshifts $z \approx 16$ as measured with JWST observations of galaxy diameters\cite{Lovyagin.Raikov108.2022} as shown in Fig.~\ref{alm:fig-angulardiameters}.
+From an observational point of view, not only Eq.~(\ref{alm:eq-hubble-relation}) predicts the linear redshift-distance law found by Hubble\cite{Hubble.Humason43.1931} \emph{for small redshifts}, it also predicts the \emph{Hubble--Humason law}\footnote{In contrast to the Hubble--Lema\^itre law, a redshift-distance relationship named after E.~Hubble and M.~Humason is not the result of space-expansion.} shown in Fig.~\ref{alm:fig-angulardiameters} as measured by JWST\cite{Lovyagin.Raikov108.2022} up to redshifts $z \approx 16$.

 To resolve the tensions in cosmology some authors propose a tired-light contribution to the redshift,\cite{Lopez-Corredoira.Marmet37.2022, Gupta7.2024, Shamir703.2024} but the precise mechanism remains unspecified and additional parameters or assumptions are needed to obtain consistency with observations.
-By contrast, STz describes a mechanism that predicts astronomical observations from known physics.
+By contrast, STz describes a mechanism that predicts astronomical observations from known physics, without any adjustable parameter.